lanl/BEE/docs/sphinx/examples.rst

 --------------------

 The workflow is in **<path to BEE>/examples/clamr-ffmpeg-build**.
 You may want to explore the cwl files to understand the workflow specification for the example.
+The specification for the build of clamr in this example is for X86 hardware.
 Below is the clamr step with the DockerRequirement in hints that specifies to build a container from a dockerfile using Charliecloud (the container runtime specified in the configuration file).